OpenEvalProject/evals/manuscripts/elife-35720/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/35720/elife-35720-fig4-v2.jpg)

 **Figure 4.:** Pulsed electron paramagnetic measurements were used to measure the distance between nitroxyl reporter groups attached to Chd1 at ATPase lobe 1 (S524) and chromodomain I (V256).
 (A) The probability distribution P(r) at different separations was measured in the presence (purple) and absence (blue) of ADP.BeF.
 The distance corresponding to the major distance is shown for both measurements.
 The distance corresponding to the additional distribution appears as a shoulder in the presence of ADP.BeFx and is also indicated.
-Modelled distances between these labelling sites in the open state (3MWY), and the closed state observed in the Chd1 bound nucleosome are indicated in (B) and (C), respectively.10.7554/eLife.35720.019Figure 4—source data 1.
+Modelled distances between these labelling sites in the open state (3MWY), and the closed state observed in the Chd1 bound nucleosome are indicated in (B) and (C), respectively.

 The partial repositioning of the chromodomains observed in free Chd1 is likely to be stabilised by additional favourable interactions formed when this repositioning occurs within the context of nucleosome bound Chd1.
 These include the formation of contacts between chromodomain I and DNA at SHL1, between ATPase lobe II and the H3 alpha one helix, between ATPase lobe II and the histone H4 tail and most significantly the formation of a substantial interaction interface between ATPase lobe II and nucleosomal DNA at SHL2.
 The repositioning of the chromodomains in turn acts as a lever to reposition the DNA binding domain.
 In the context of nucleosomes this results in nucleotide-dependent unwrapping of two turns of nucleosomal DNA (Sundaramoorthy et al., 2017).
 Conversely, the interaction of the DNABD requires linker DNA to be accessible.